nagwww/aws-s3-book/README.md

 #### Create an S3 bucket

-Come up with a bucket naming convention, for me I would like append the AWS region for all the buckets.
+Come up with a bucket naming convention, for me I would like append  AWS region for all the buckets.

 By default when you create an S3 bucket if you do not specify a region they are created in "us-east-1" region

-Using AWS CLI :

 ```py
 """